-I will work to make college more affordable and make technical college tuition free.
+I will work to make Hope Scholarship available to more students, as it was originally intended, and make technical college tuition free.

 The criminal justice system is important for the safety and security of all Georgians.
 However, the system must work in an economical manner that respects civil rights, prepares offenders for a life after paying their debt to society, and is not a burden on the rest of the community.